data-govt-nz/ckanext-security/README.md

 ## Requirements

-* A running Redis instance to store CSRF tokens configured with a maxmemory and maxmemory-policy=lru so it overwrites the least recently used item rather than running out of space.
+* A running Redis instance to store brute force protection tokens configured with a maxmemory and maxmemory-policy=lru so it overwrites the least recently used item rather than running out of space.
 This instance should be a different instance from the one used for Harvest items to avoid data loss.
 [Redis LRU-Cache documentation](https://redis.io/topics/lru-cache).

 ### Changes to `who.ini`
 You will need at least the following setting ins your `who.ini`